alextrs/oestandards/README.md

     ```

 <a name="mem--pointer"></a><a name="8.2"></a>
-  - [8.2](#mem--pointer) **MEMPTR**: Always deallocate memory alloced for MEMPTR.
+  - [8.2](#mem--pointer) **MEMPTR**: Always deallocate memory allocated for MEMPTR.
     > Why?
 Progress garbage collector doesn't take care of memory pointers.

     > Why not?
-If you need to pass memory pointer to caller procedure as output parameter.
+If you need to pass memory pointer to caller procedure/method as output parameter.
 Then make sure you clean up there.

     ```openedge
     /* bad (cause memory leak) */